Guided tours to Afghanistan

 - Tour concludes – YPT is able to arrange airport transfers and advice for flights out.

 - Optional $475 to board Kam Air flight 901 departing Kabul 5:25pm and arriving into Dubai 8:00pm.
-We can further explore Kabul before the flight or see any sights we couldn’t do on our first day.
+We can further explore Kabul before the flight or see any sights you couldn’t do on our first day.

 Note – This is a sample itinerary for our Afghanistan Tours and is therefore subject to change.
 For bespoke Afghanistan itineraries please contact is vis the link below.